 (ALT+X) Roll an X-sided die (user chooses)

-From update 126.96.36.199, further automation was added to the game.
-The first addition is the Automatic AT System which calculates the cost of the card you are trying to play and compares it with your current amt of AT.
-If you do not have enough AT, it will warn you but you can still play the card if you desire.
-The second addition is the Color Requirement Checker that captures every single faced-up friend and mane you own.
-It uses this to calculates the total power for each element you have on the table.
-With this, it can compare this data with the color requirement on the card you want to play and determine if you can play that card.
-Again, if you do not meet the color requirements, it will warn you but you can still play the card if you desire.
+From update 22.214.171.124, further automation was added to the game.
+The first addition is the Automatic Action Token System which calculates the cost of the card you are trying to play and compares it with your current amount of AT.
+If you do not have enough AT, it will warn you about it but you can still play the card if you desire.
+The second addition is the Color Requirement Checker that captures every faced-up friend and mane you own, along with any power counters on them.
+It uses this to calculates the total power for each color you have on the table.
+With this, it can compare with the color requirement on the card you want to play and determine if you can play that card.
+Again, if you do not meet the color requirements, it will warn you about it but you can still play the card if you desire.